ibill-mlearner/glider-app/README.md

 This project is stable and functional.
 Future updates may include:

+- CUDA core rendering for 3d engine
 - AI shape injection and saving
 - AI training based on shape movement
-- 3rd axis in Z direction